 833,832 |

-The Energy Management Programme outlines Kesko's energy efficiency system.
-It includes descriptions of the roles, responsibilities, and timetables of the stakeholders involved in implementing energy management.
-Additionally, the programme describes our energy efficiency targets, the underlying energy policy, and management's commitment to improving energy efficiency.
+Kesko’s energy efficiency system is a documented management system based on the ETJ+ model.
+The document includes descriptions of the roles, responsibilities, and schedules of the stakeholders involved in implementing energy management.
+In addition to outlining the management of operational activities, the programme also describes our energy‑efficiency targets, the underlying energy policy, and management’s commitment to improving energy efficiency.

 The Energy Management programme is available here.